Day three of Sage Summit Atlanta was a knockout – pun intended!

 Your ideal customer should be one who finds value in what you offer and is willing to pay the price for it.
 Small business coach Niquenya Collins offered advice on how to identify the characteristics of your ideal customer and how to target them.
 Spoiler alert: it’s not just about Facebook!

 It’s been an information and fun-packed week!
-If you didn’t catch it all or need a refresher, follow us on Facebook, Twitter, Instagram and Periscope.
-You can also search #sagesummit across all social media for coverage from our showroom, live interviews, and fun behind the scenes.
+If you didn’t catch it all or need a refresher, follow us on Facebook, Twitter, and Instagram.
+You can also search #SageSummitUS across all social media for coverage from our showroom, live interviews, and fun behind the scenes.

 See you next year!